 Publication Year: 2023*

 In this book, William has been promoted to chief superintendent, working on some special cases of national importance, and international interest.
-To be written in 2022, and published in 2023.
+To be written in 2022, and will be published in September 2023.

 William Warwick Books 7-9: *Title to be announced*

 The final 3 books follow William Warwick, Ross and The Hawk, as the continue to battle with Miles Faulkner and the various challenges of the Metropolitan Police force.
 These will be written in 2023-25, and published in 2023.

 Publication Year: 1980